kubernetes-sigs/cluster-api-provider-digitalocean/CONTRIBUTING.md

 ## Code Style Guidelines

-In order for the pull request to get accepted the code must pass `gofmt`, `govet` and `gometalinter` checks.
+In order for the pull request to get accepted the code must pass `gofmt`, `govet` and `golangci-lint` checks.
 You can run all checks by invoking `make check`.

 ## Dependency Management